mrmowji/discourse-advanced-topic-custom-fields/README.md

-## Discourse Topic Custom Fields
+## Discourse Topic Heuristic Value

-This Discourse plugin shows you how to add custom fields to Discourse topics.
-For more see https://meta.discourse.org/t/184485.
+This Discourse plugin adds a custom field to topics so you can set a heuristic value for the topics.

+It also shows the field as a column in the topic list and allows you to sort by it.

+Under the site settings you can enable/disable the plugin, specify the topic categories where the field is enabled, and specify the groups that are allowed to edit the field.